 The accompanying interim unaudited condensed consolidated financial information has been prepared according to the rules and regulations of the United States Securities and Exchange Commission ("SEC").
-In the opinion of management, all adjustments and eliminations, consisting only of normal recurring adjustments, necessary to present fairly and in conformity with GAAP the financial position of Hines Global REIT II, Inc. as of March 31, 2015 and December 31, 2014, the results of operations for the three months ended March 31, 2015 and 2014 and cash flows for the three months ended March 31, 2015 and 2014 have been included.
+In the opinion of management, all adjustments and eliminations, consisting only of normal recurring adjustments, necessary to present fairly and in conformity with GAAP the financial position of Hines Global REIT II, Inc. as of June 30, 2015 and December 31, 2014, the results of operations for the three and six months ended June 30, 2015 and 2014 and cash flows for the six months ended June 30, 2015 and 2014 have been included.
 The results of operations for such interim periods are not necessarily indicative of the results for the full year.

 Hines Global REIT II, Inc. (the "Company"), was formed as a Maryland corporation on July 31, 2013 for the purpose of engaging in the business of investing in and owning commercial real estate properties and other real estate investments.
 The Company intends to conduct substantially all of its operations through Hines Global REIT II Properties, LP (the "Operating Partnership").
 Beginning with its taxable year ended December 31, 2015, the Company intends to operate in a manner to qualify as a real estate investment trust ("REIT") for federal income tax purposes.
 The business of the Company is managed by Hines Global REIT II Advisors LP (the "Advisor"), an affiliate of Hines Interests Limited Partnership ("Hines"), pursuant to the Advisory Agreement, dated as of August 15, 2014, between the Company, the Advisor and the Operating Partnership (defined below).
-An affiliate of the Advisor, Hines Global REIT II Associates Limited Partnership ("HALP II"), owned a 0.8% limited partner interest in the Operating Partnership as of March 31, 2015.
+An affiliate of the Advisor, Hines Global REIT II Associates Limited Partnership ("HALP II"), owned a 0.4% limited partner interest in the Operating Partnership as of June 30, 2015.

 On August 20, 2014, the Company commenced an offering of up to \$2,500,000,000 of Class A common stock, at a price of \$10.00 per share for sale to the public (the "Offering").
 The Company engaged Hines Securities, Inc. ("HSI"), an affiliate of the Advisor, to serve as the dealer manager for the Offering and market its shares.
-As of March 31, 2015, the Company had raised sufficient offering proceeds to satisfy the minimum offering requirements for the Offering with respect to all states other than Pennsylvania.
+As of June 30, 2015, the Company had raised sufficient offering proceeds to satisfy the minimum offering requirements for the Offering with respect to all states other than Pennsylvania.
 The Company will not accept subscriptions from Pennsylvania residents until the Company has received at least \$100.0 million in aggregate gross proceeds from investors in the Offering who are not Pennsylvania residents.
-As of May 11, 2015, the Company had received gross offering proceeds of \$36.8 million from the sale of 3.7 million common shares.
+As of August 10, 2015, the Company had received gross offering proceeds of \$63.4 million from the sale of 6.4 million Class A common shares.
+See Note 12 - Subsequent Events regarding the amendment to the Company's initial registration statement to offer a combination of Class A shares and Class T shares, which was declared effective by the SEC on August 12, 2015.

 The Company intends to invest the net proceeds from the Offering in a diversified portfolio of quality commercial real estate properties and other real estate investments throughout the United States and internationally.
-As of March 31, 2015, the Company owned direct investments in two properties.
+As of June 30, 2015, the Company owned direct investments in two properties.
 These properties consist of 2819 Loker Avenue East, a Class A industrial building located in Carlsbad, California and Bishop's Square, a Class A office building located in Dublin, Ireland.